sibabalwemosia24/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 3. Function prints a string followed by a new line to stdout
 4. Function print a string in reverse followed by a new line
 5. Function reverses a string
+6. Function prints every other character of a string, starting with first character